Manoj-Roy/MDL-references-/README.md

 # MDL-references

-This is some of the references that's been implemented on my code with Google's Material Design Lite

-Some resources you could look up into
+These are some of the references that can be looked into.

 http://getmdl.io/ <br />
 http://getmdl.io/customize/index.html <br />